-4.2 CTOF as a Risk Factor
+5.2 CTOF as a Risk Factor

-Table 7 shows cross sectional asset pricing results using our aggregate carry-trade order-flow risk factor, CTOF, in tandem with the DOL factor.
-The empirical evidence in Table 7 strongly supports CTOF as a pricing factor.
-The SDF parameter (b) for the CTOF factor is positive and statistically significant, while the risk prices (λ) associated with both factors are also positive and statistically significant.
+Table 13 shows cross sectional asset pricing results using our aggregate carry-trade orderflow risk factor, CTOF, in tandem with the DOL factor.
+The empirical evidence in Table 13 strongly supports CTOF as a pricing factor.
+The SDF parameter (b) and risk price (λ) for the CTOF factor are positive and statistically significant.
 Thus, portfolios more positive exposure to CTOF carry larger risk premia.
-The cross-sectional fit of the model is excellent, and it passes the specification tests shown in Table 7.
+The cross-sectional fit of the model is excellent, and it passes the specification tests shown in Table 13.
 Additionally, the KP test strongly rejects the null hypothesis of reduced rank at less than the 1% level.